danvargg/danvargg/docs/projects/etna/README.md

 Each input `ResNet` model was a `pre-trained` image classifier with the last layer removed.
 The model was then concatenated with multiple dense layers and a final regression layer.

+This architecture was unit tested to ensure all layers of the model were compatible with Apple's `Apple Neural Engine (ANE)` and could run on the iPad in real-time.

 #### 3. Model Training

 The model was trained using `Tensorflow 2.x` on `AWS EC2` instances with multiple `Nvidia Tesla V100` GPUs.